Care and Support Planning

 A care plan that nobody reads is not a care plan.
 It’s a liability.

 Care and support planning done well is something different.
-It is an active, working tool that reflects a real person’s needs, preferences and goals.
+It’s an active, working tool that reflects a real person’s needs, preferences, and goals.
 It gives staff clear direction.
 It changes when the person changes.
-It is written with the individual, not about them.
+It’s written with the individual, not about them.
+This training is designed to help staff make that shift: building the knowledge, skills, and confidence to write, use, and review plans that genuinely guide care, not just record it.
+The course connects care planning to the Care Act 2014 and its statutory guidance, CQC Regulation 9: Person-Centred Care, the Mental Capacity Act 2005, and Skills for Care guidance on person-centred approaches.

 Course Details

-- Duration: Half day or full day, depending on requirements
+- Duration: Half day (3 to 4 hours) or full day (6 hours), depending on group needs

-- Validity: Refresher recommended in line with organisational policy, regulatory changes and staff development needs
+- Validity: No formal expiry.
+A refresher is recommended in line with organisational policy, regulatory changes, and staff development needs.

 - Care assistants and support workers